Sheep-y/Automodchef/Readme.md

 Conversely, a layout that can clear the level with this mod may fails to do so in vanilla.
 The save is unchanged; it is on-the-fly changes to Packaging Machine and Efficiency that causes the differences.

+As the first known DLL mod for Automachef, it does not have other mods to be compatible with.
+Newer mods can use their own method to "play nice" with this mod.
+This one's on them.

 = Troubleshoot =